 UNITED STATES –

-There was big news in the automatic voting machine industry this week: a Russian manufacturer has reportedly secured a large contract with several states to supply 1000 voting machines for the upcoming 2018 US midterm elections.
+There was big news in the automatic voting machine industry this week: a Russian manufacturer has reportedly secured a large contract with several states to supply 10,000 voting machines for the upcoming 2020 elections.

-The company, Amerikan Voting Machines, has promised to deliver ballot scanners to many of the key precincts that will factor prominently in the election of the next congress.
+The company, Amerikan Voting Machines, has promised to deliver ballot scanners to many of the key precincts that will factor prominently in the election of the next president.

 Director of Sales and Vice President Vladimir Korchenko was bullish on the company’s future in the US.
 “Amerikan Voting Machines is committed to delivering quality voting machines at cost-effective price to our customers.
 And we are also glad to help environment with our patented ballot-shredding technology, which destroys ballot into tiny pieces.”